Delivery After Raid

+Delivery After Raid (1940) (Note: This image is a cropped version originally uploaded by The Times.
+To view the original, uncropped version, see Getty Images.)

+Delivery After Raid is a black-and-white photograph taken in London the day after the night air raid of 8-9 October 1940, during the 32nd consecutive night of the Blitz of World War II.
+It shows the remains of a street in Holborn, Central London, after it was bombed by Nazi Germany's Luftwaffe.
+A figure dressed as a milkman appears in the foreground, seemingly calm and unperturbed on his usual route, while firefighters in the background work among the smouldering ruins.

-Delivery After Raid, also popularly known as The London Milkman, is a black and white photograph taken by Fred Morley on 9 October 1940.
-The image shows a milkman making his delivery along a street with buildings destroyed by German bombers during The Blitz in Holborn, Central London.
-Firefighters are seen dousing the rubble.
-Historian Lucy Worsley notes that the famous photo was staged by Morley using his assistant to portray a milkman seemingly unperturbed in the ruins of London.
-The staged photo accentuates what became known as the "Blitz Spirit", the courage and morale of the British people in spite of the bombings, allowing Morley to bypass wartime censorship and reveal the actual devastation of the city in the background to the wider world, while also promoting positive propaganda.
-The image is just one of a series of photographs used to boost morale during the war, which also included a photo of a postman working in the ruins, a photo of men browsing books in the ruins of the Holland House Library, and a photo of St Paul's Cathedral after a bombing.
+The image was staged by press photographer Fred Morley using his assistant who dressed as the deliveryman.
+The constructed photo accentuates what became known as the "Blitz Spirit", the courage and morale of the British people in spite of the bombings, allowing Morley to bypass military censorship and reveal the actual devastation of the city in the background to the wider world, while also promoting positive propaganda.
+The photograph is one of a series of constructed or manipulated images used to boost morale during the war.

 Composition

-The photograph depicts the aftermath of a German bombing of a London street in October 1940 during the Blitz in World War II.
+The photograph depicts the aftermath of a German bombing of a London street in a working-class neighbourhood during the Blitz in World War II.
 An outline of buildings appears in the background, still standing on the left and right, as the bright sky shines down from the top centre-right to now destroyed buildings.

 The street is difficult to see due to the rubble and detritus completely filling it.
 Fires still smoulder in the upper-left corner, as steam and smoke rise from where the firefighters, shown slightly blurred in the background with their backs to the camera, hold a firehose as they spray down what is left of the now flattened buildings, extinguishing the last of the blaze.

 Directly to the right of the firefighters, the milkman appears in the foreground wearing a shining, white jacket, carrying a crate of milk bottles in his right hand, and a single bottle of milk in the right pocket of his jacket.
 The man strides confidently through the rubble with a bold, determined look on his face, an incongruous image in the midst of the widespread destruction.

 The milkman is sharply in focus, with one of his legs blurred by motion, indicating a slow shutter speed used by the photographer.
 The arm of the milkman is slightly raised, compositionally aligned with the firehose behind him in the background, as broken structural elements strewn to his lower left, possibly a doorframe, point diagonally in the distance behind him, visually reminding us that this was once a road.